Wills and Trusts

 - Make Pine Street a designated beneficiary of a retirement plan.

-- Make Pine Street a designated beneficiary of savings bonds.
+- Make Pine Street a designated beneficiary of savings bonds or annuity.

 - Designate Pine Street as your donor advised fund’s successor beneficiary.